AsAboveSoBelowRPG/As-Above-So-Below/Mythology/Heroes/Afonso Roche.md

 Sr. Afonso Roche was instrumental in the foundation of the kingdom of [[Andaluz]], and served as the last living member of the [[Ordem Etérea]].
-He died at the age of 424, and a monument was constructed in [[Castellón de la Ayodar]] in which his remains are to be interred if his body should ever be found.
+He died at the age of 424, and a monument was constructed in [[Castellón de la Aragão]] in which his remains are to be interred if his body should ever be found.

 # Early Life